safe-global/safe-docs/source/contracts/architecture.md

 ### Modules
 Modules allow to execute transactions from the Safe without the requirement of multiple signatures.
 For this Modules that have been added to a Safe can use the `execTransactionFromModule` function.
 Modules define their own requirements for execution.
 Modules need to implement their own replay protection.

+Modules are smart contracts which implements a concrete Safe's functionality separating its logic from the Safe's contract.
+Keep in mind that modules allow the execution of transactions without needing confirmations, while this allows the implementation of many advanced use cases it also introduces additional attack vectors.

+Modules can be included in the safe according to owners' necessities, making the process of creating safes more gas efficient (not all safes should include all modules).
+And also open the door to developers to include its own features without compromising safe's core functionalities, having all benefits of coding isolated smart contract.
+Modules that are used on a Safe should always be reviewd and audited in a similar manner as the core fuctionality of the Safe, to make sure that no exploits are introduced.

 #### StateChannelModule.sol
 This module is meant to be used with state channels.
 It is a module similar to the personal edition, but without the payment option (therefore the method is named `execTransaction`).
 Furthermore this version doesn't store the nonce in the contract but for each transaction a nonce needs to be specified.